Cshraddha153/GO_STUDENT_API/README.md

 # 📘 GO_STUDENT_API

-A RESTful API built using **Golang** to manage student records.
+A RESTful API built using **Golang** and **SQLite** to manage student records.
 This project demonstrates how to structure a basic Go-based web API with modular architecture and clean code practices.

 ## 🚀 Features